The Seven Most Acidic Foods (Avoid These Every Day)

 [props to Mercola for his research on MSG]

-Known Negatives of MSG: highly acidic, numbness, burning sensations, tingling, facial pressure, chest pains, breathing difficulties, headaches, nausea, weakness, fatigue, obesity, kidney failure & more
+Known Negatives of MSG: a highly acidic food and included in so many other acidic foods, numbness, burning sensations, tingling, facial pressure, chest pains, breathing difficulties, headaches, nausea, weakness, fatigue, obesity, kidney failure & more

 1. Ka He, Liancheng Zhao, et al. Association of Monosodium Glutamate Intake With Overweight in Chinese Adults: The INTERMAP Study.
 Obesity, 2008; Volume 16, Number 8, pp. 1875–1880.